nedbat/coveragepy/doc/cmd.rst

       -p, --parallel-mode   Append the machine name, process id and random number to the data file name to simplify collecting data from many processes.
-      --save-signal=SAVE_SIGNAL
+      --save-signal=SIGNAL  Specify a signal that will trigger coverage to write its collected data.
+Supported values are: USR1, USR2.
-                            Define a system signal that will trigger coverage report save operation.
-It is important that target script do not intercept this signal.
-Currently supported options are: USR1, USR2.
-This feature does not work on Windows.
+                            Not available on Windows.
       --source=SRC1,SRC2,...
                             A list of directories or importable names of code to measure.